maximumpeaches/Interview/src/com/company/leetcode/readme.md

 which means I should come back to them not before, and ideally at, that date (I leave a date in the future so I am taking advantage of [distributed learning](https://en.wikipedia.org/wiki/Distributed_practice)).

+- try 261 conceptually, but give it serious thought first

 - [Segment tree](https://leetcode.com/tag/segment-tree/) actually has a number of problems related to it.
 - after/on Aug 31 do other LCA of binary tree problems.
 One every other day or so.
 After you've done them a couple